-To help support the three projects that have received federal government funding, each project has a Project Lead who has expertise in the area of the project.
+To help support the projects that have received federal government funding, each project has a Project Lead who has expertise in the area of the project.
 The project leads work with the NAS Coordinator and help guide the projects in a voluntary capacity.

 Project lead – Drug allergy project

 Associate Professor Michaela Lucas is a Clinical Immunologist/Immunopathologist at the adult tertiary Sir Charles Gairdner Hospital, Princess Margaret Hospital for Children and Pathwest Laboratory Medicine in Perth, Western Australia.